manticoresoftware/openapi/out/manticore-perl/README.md

 # NAME

-WWW::OpenAPIClient::Role - a Moose role for the Manticore Search API
+WWW::OpenAPIClient::Role - a Moose role for the Manticore Search Client

-This is the API for Manticore Search HTTP protocol.
+Please note that this client is experimental.
 For full documentation of the API methods consult https://manual.manticoresearch.com/.